mspillman/gallop/README.md

     ```(base) C:\> conda create --name gallop ```

 3. This makes a new conda environment called "gallop".
-We will not activate this environment and install _GALLOP_ into it.
+We will now activate this environment and install _GALLOP_ into it.

     ``` (base) C:\> conda activate gallop```